soframel/squic/README.md

 # Squic: Simple Quiz Creator

-Squic is a tool allowing to create simple quizz applications for android. this is a work-in-progress in its early steps, so please be patient...
+Squic is a tool allowing to create simple quizz applications for Android phones (android 4.0 minimum). this is a work-in-progress in its early steps, so please be patient...

 ## Files